CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: CEVO: Comprehensive EVent Ontology

-On the other hand a group of verbs reveals occurring of an event.
-For example, Figure \ref{fig:transferMessageVerbs} represents all the verbs which may cause occurring the event of \emph{Transferring a message} being a sub event of the Communication event.
+On the other hand, a group of verbs reveals the occurrence of an event.
+For example, Figure \ref{fig:transferMessageVerbs} represents all the verbs which may cause a \emph{Transferring a message} event (a subclass of \texttt{cevo:Communication}).